 Mega Events Shine a Spotlight on LA

-In addition, attendees and sports fans alike will be able to catch several of LA’s mainstay sporting events – the Lakers, Clippers, Sparks or Kings games – at the newly renamed Crypto.com Arena (former Staples Center).
+In addition, attendees and sports fans alike will be able to catch several of LA’s mainstay sporting events – the Lakers, Clippers, Sparks or Kings games – at the newly renamed and refreshed Crypto.com Arena (former Staples Center).

 5G Expands Connectivity